Why are reporting verbs important in academia?

 c)“As discussed in Huang’s (2019) investigation, reporting verbs should perhaps not be taught to undergraduate students at all.”

-What can be seen in the above examples (which will be discussed in more detail in Lessons 2-3) is that it’s critical as a writer to not only understand the meaning of the reporting language you’re using, but to also have a sufficient knowledge of how to alter the tense, syntax and pre– and post-modification of these verbs and phrases.
+What can be seen in the above examples (which will be discussed in more detail in Chapters 2-3) is that it’s critical as a writer to not only understand the meaning of the reporting language you’re using, but to also have a sufficient knowledge of how to alter the tense, syntax and pre– and post-modification of these verbs and phrases.

-Once you’ve completed all three lessons about reporting verbs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all three chapters about reporting verbs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.